kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   - `pkey = 0x8001`
 - A later claim whose extraction yields the same `subnet` and `pkey` may share the device.
-- A claim whose extraction yields `subnet = subnet-a` but `pkey = 0x8002` is filtered out for that device because all declared keys must match.
+- A request whose extraction yields `subnet = subnet-a` but `pkey = 0x8002` makes the device not a viable option because all declared keys must match.
-- A claim whose opaque config has no `ibPKey` field will cause `object.ibPKey` to error during CEL evaluation; the device is filtered out and an Event is emitted on the pod.
+- A claim whose opaque config has no `ibPKey` field will cause `object.ibPKey` to error during CEL evaluation; the device is not a viable option for the request and an Event is emitted on the pod.
 - The `vlan` field is ignored because the driver did not declare a CEL expression for it.
 It flows through opaquely to the driver.